mattscocchia/NHL-Player-Ratings/README.md

 ---

 I will be adding more in depth comments when I have the time to.
 I will also add new code when I have new changes or additions.
 Unless my commitments change, I will be tirelessly working on this behind the scenes.
-If you have any comments/suggestions/feedback or want to be a part of this somehow, please let me know.
-I am open to hearing how you think this can be improved.
+If you have any comments/suggestions/feedback, please let me know as I am open to hearing how you think this can be improved.
 You can message me on any method you prefer [X](https://x.com/ScotiaStat), [Instagram](https://www.instagram.com/scotiastathockey), [Email](matthewscocchia@gmail.com).

 ---

 If I have time in the future, I will try to add code for more open source hockey related advanced statistics/ratings/models, but for now this is all I have to share.
-Also, please feel free to copy this and make it your own.
-It is meant to be used as a starting point.
+Please feel free to copy this and make it your own, it is meant to be used as a starting point.

 Enjoy